chinming0822/ComputerVision/FeatureDetector/Förstner.md

-# F??rstner Corner Detector
+# FÃ¶rstner Corner Detector

 ## Paper
-F??rstner, Wolfgang, and Eberhard GÃ¼lch.
+FÃ¶rstner, Wolfgang, and Eberhard G¨¹lch.
 "A fast operator for detection and precise location of distinct points, corners and centres of circular features."
 Proc.
 ISPRS intercommission conference on fast processing of photogrammetric data.
 1987.